4.4 Policies and Procedures for Information Governance

 Policy turns governance into repeatable work

-AHIMA's current RHIA Domain 1 includes policies and procedures for record data, documentation management, and information governance.
-This means the exam expects more than general awareness.
-The RHIA should be able to recognize when a risk is caused by missing policy, outdated procedure, unclear ownership, weak monitoring, or informal practice that varies by department.
+AHIMA's RHIA Domain 2, Data and Information Governance, includes policies and procedures for record data, documentation management, and information governance.
+The exam expects more than general awareness.
+The RHIA should recognize when a risk is caused by a missing policy, an outdated procedure, unclear ownership, weak monitoring, or an informal practice that varies by department.
+AHIMA frames this through its Information Governance (IG) principles, often summarized as accountability, transparency, integrity, protection, compliance, availability, retention, and disposition.

-A policy states the organization's rule, expectation, scope, authority, and rationale.
-A procedure describes the step-by-step method for carrying out the policy.
-For example, a correction policy may state that inaccurate record entries must be corrected transparently with audit trail preservation.
-The procedure may describe who reviews the request, how the EHR function is used, what notice is documented, and how the corrected record is flagged or communicated.
+A policy states the organization's rule, scope, authority, and rationale.
+A procedure describes the step-by-step method for carrying out that policy.
+For example, a correction policy may state that inaccurate record entries must be corrected transparently with the audit trail preserved.
+The matching procedure describes who reviews the request, how the EHR amendment or addendum function is used, what notice is documented, and how the corrected record is flagged or communicated.

 Governance documentMain purposeExample content

-PolicyDefines required rule and authorityRecord corrections must preserve the audit trail
+PolicyDefines the required rule and authorityRecord corrections must preserve the audit trail

-ProcedureExplains operational stepsHIM reviews correction request and follows EHR workflow
+ProcedureExplains operational stepsHIM reviews the correction request and follows the EHR workflow

 StandardDefines acceptable minimum or formatRequired fields and allowed values for a data element